Slay the Spire: Development

 Other changes over the course of early access development included adding more potions with novel effects, and adding more events to the game.
-On Windows, the game also supports user-created modifications through the Steam Workshop, allowing users to create new playable characters, cards, monsters, and other items.
+On Steam, the game also supports user-created modifications through the Steam Workshop, allowing users to create new playable characters, cards, monsters, and other items.
 The early access period ended on January 23, 2019, with the full release of the game.
 An official fourth playable character was added to the game as part of a free content update, first released to Windows versions on January 14, 2020.

-Humble Bundle helped to provide publication support for MegaCrit for the console releases: Slay the Spire was released for the PlayStation 4 on May 21, 2019, for the Nintendo Switch on June 6, 2019, and for the Xbox One on August 14, 2019.

-Mobile versions of the game for iOS and Android were planned for release in 2019, but in December 2019, MegaCrit pushed their release into early 2020.
+Humble Bundle helped to provide publication support for Mega Crit for the non-PC releases, first for home consoles: Slay the Spire was released for the PlayStation 4 on May 21, 2019, for the Nintendo Switch on June 6, 2019, and for the Xbox One on August 14, 2019.
+Mobile versions of the game for iOS and Android were planned for release in 2019, but in December 2019, Mega Crit pushed their release into early 2020.
 The iOS version was released in June 2020, and had feature-parity with the computer and console releases.
 The Android version was released on February 3, 2021.
+Humble Bundle's publishing division was shut down in July 2024, resulting in Mega Crit being unable to offer further updates or support for those releases.

 Reception

-According to MegaCrit, the game's first early access release in November 2017 was very slow, with about 2000 copies selling across the first weeks, the period in which most games sell the most copies.
+According to Mega Crit, the game's first early access release in November 2017 was very slow, with about 2000 copies selling across the first weeks, the period in which most games sell the most copies.
 While they had seeded redemption keys with streamers and influencers, these had not converted into sales.
-It was not until a Chinese streamer featured the game on their channel that had over a million views, did MegaCrit start to see the large rise in sales.
+It was not until a Chinese streamer featured the game on their channel that had over a million views, did Mega Crit start to see the large rise in sales.
 During the week ending January 21, 2018, Slay the Spire was the second highest-sold game on Steam.
 By February 2018, the game had more than 500,000 players, according to SteamSpy estimates.
-MegaCrit announced that by the end of June, sales of Slay the Spire had exceeded 1 million, and reached 1.5 million by March 2019.
+Mega Crit announced that by the end of June, sales of Slay the Spire had exceeded 1 million, and reached 1.5 million by March 2019.

 On release, the game received positive reviews, with a Metacritic aggregate rating of 89 out of 100.
+OpenCritic determined that 100% of critics recommended the game.

-Awards and accolades
+Awards

 IGN named Slay the Spire as the Best Strategy Game of 2019, while PC Gamer gave it the Best Design for 2019.
 IGN later ranked it as one of the best 25 PC Games from the past decade, and one of the top 10 roguelike games.